Continual Depth-limited Responses for Computing Counter-strategies in Sequential Games: Acknowledgements

 \section{Acknowledgements}

-This research is supported by Czech Science Foundation (grant no. 18-27483Y).
-Computational resources were supplied by the project "e-Infrastruktura CZ" (e-INFRA CZ LM2018140) supported by the Ministry of Education, Youth and Sports of the Czech Republic and also the OP VVV funded project CZ.02.1.01/0.0/0.0/16\_019/0000765 ``Research Center for Informatics'' which are both gratefully acknowledged. \fi
+This research was supported by Czech Science Foundation (grant no. GA22-26655S) and and the Grant Agency of the Czech Technical University in Prague, grant No. SGS22/168/OHK3/3T/13.
+Computational resources were supplied by the project "e-Infrastruktura CZ" (e-INFRA CZ LM2018140) supported by the Ministry of Education, Youth and Sports of the Czech Republic and also the OP VVV funded project CZ.02.1.01/0.0/0.0/16\_019/0000765 ``Research Center for Informatics'' which are both gratefully acknowledged.
+We also greatly appreciate the help of Eric Jackson, who provided the SlumBot strategy and helped with the experiments. \fi

 \fi

 \if\printappendix1